MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/drunken-noodles.md

         - use more if you want it to be spicier
     - 1 cup Thai basil
     - 2 tbsp Shaoxing wine
-        - subst: rice vinegar
+        - subst: chinkiang vinegar or rice vinegar
     - 2 tbsp chili oil
 - Beef:
-    - 1&frac12; lbs beef (thinly sliced)
+    - 1&frac12; lbs beef (cut into bite size pieces)
     - &frac12; tsp salt
     - &frac14; cup soy sauce
     - 1 tsp ground anise seed